Oil Pulling and Its Benefits: Everything You Need to Know!

 • Some of the best oils you can use include coconut, sesame, and Arimedadi.

-• Oil pulling should be done on an empty stomach in the morning, immediately after brushing and flossing your teeth.
+• Oil pulling should be done on an empty stomach in the morning, immediately before brushing and flossing your teeth.

 • Benefits of oil pulling include fresh breath, healthy teeth and gums, a balanced oral microbiome, and a healthy palate.